MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-07-node-degree-distribution.md

 layout: single
 title: "1.4 Node degree distribution"
 date: 2024-11-07
-thumbnail: "/assets/network_intro_1.png"
+thumbnail: "/assets/network_intro_5.png"
-excerpt: "The probability distribution of choosing a node with degree $$k$$"
+excerpt: "The probability distribution of choosing a node with degree $$k$$ out of the total nodes of a network."
 tags: ['networks']
 read_time: true
 ---